 Credentials are generally seen as any piece of information that indicates an individual’s qualification to perform a certain task or job.

 These can include anything that demonstrates an individual’s ability and qualification to do certain work, such as a university degree or college diploma, a Microsoft certification, a driver’s licence, or even testimonials.
 They can be crucial—if not mandatory—to work in a particular field, so they should be emphasized most on your resume or CV.

-There are four kinds of credentials you should always include on your resume:
+There are four kinds of resume credentials you should always include:

 · Degrees or Diplomas.
 Perhaps the most recognized type of credential is a university degree or college diploma.

 These are often required for certain job positions.
 For example, a college professor typically needs a Master’s degree or PhD to teach at the university level.
 Likewise, a medical doctor requires a medical degree from an accredited university.

 · Licences.
 Many careers require an individual to possess a licence before they perform specialized duties.
 These are usually mandatory to verify you’re qualified to perform a task like operating machinery or practicing medicine.

 · Certificates.
 Certificates are similar to degrees, but they usually signify that an individual has successfully completed some kind of shorter program or training.
 Certificates are popular in many health-related fields, including laboratory technology and phlebotomy.